mortenjc/Q1/docs/source/disk.rst

 ===========
 (Mostly unconfirmed)
-By tracing CPU instructions and doing annotated disassembly I have made the following colclusions and assumptions.
+By tracing CPU instructions and doing annotated disassembly I have made the following conclusions and assumptions.

 The disk consists of 77 tracks (0 - 76), each track having 2468 bytes.
 I've
 decided that the 'index' position is located at the first byte of each